Breaking With Trump's GOP, Koch Brothers Praise Democrats On Immigration

 Democratic Reps.
 Ben Ray Luján and Michelle Lujan Grisham of New Mexico, as well as Democratic Reps.
 Raul Ruiz and Pete Aguilar of California will be the recipients of this political ad push, as will Sen. Chris Coons, D-Del.
 Luján is the chairman of House Democrats' campaign committee.

 Republicans still make up more than half of the beneficiaries of this ad blitz — six GOP House members and three GOP Senate lawmakers will get kudos from the Koch network.
-They have also already pledged to spend nearly $400 million in the 2018 campaign to defend conservative policy gains achieved by the Republican-controlled Congress.
+They have already pledged to spend nearly $400 million in 2017-2018 to back the Koch Network's policy goals in various states and the federal level, including the free market policy gains achieved by the Republican-controlled Congress.

 "Thank you Sen. Coons for supporting a permanent solution for Dreamers," one mailer reads.
 "More than 90% of Americans want protection for the Dreamers."

-The LIBRE Initiative declined to say precisely how much they would be spending on this effort, except to note that it was part of a larger seven-figure project on finding a fix for DREAMers.
-This project includes television and digital advertisements, congressional advocacy, grassroots mobilization and educational programs.
+The LIBRE Initiative declined to say precisely how much it would be spending on this effort, except to note that it was part of a larger seven-figure project on finding a fix for DREAMers.
+This project includes television and digital advertisements, congressional advocacy, grass-roots mobilization and educational programs.

-"In order to get this through the House and Senate, it is important for Democrats to be at the table... for us, it's how do we achieve the goal?"
+"In order to get this through the House and Senate, it is important for Democrats to be at the table ... for us, it's how do we achieve the goal?"
 Gaitan said.
 "And what we said is we're willing to work with whoever to make sure that we're getting good policy through Congress."